Contemporary East Asian Studies (M.A.)

 The principal focus of the MA program is the theoretical and problem-centered analysis of societies, politics and economies in East Asia (China, Japan and Korea) and includes intensive training in an East Asian language.

 Its aim is to deepen and enrich the student's skills in assessing contemporary change, the challenges facing the East Asian region and the implications of such developments for Europe.

 The two-year Master’s Program (MA CEAS) (equivalent to four semesters) offers Chinese, Japanese or Korean language and the choice of a discipline corresponding to the student’s previous degree (sociology, political science or economics).
 It combines intensive language training with interdisciplinary and discipline-specific modules focusing on Chinese, Japanese and Korean studies.
 Methodological training is integrated into the Advanced East Asian Studies modules.

 Semester 1: Three compulsory introductory modules help students to familiarise themselves with East Asian studies from different disciplinary perspectives.
 In addition, students start their training in the language of their choice (Chinese, Japanese or Korean native speakers are not allowed to choose their mother tongue).

-Semester 2: There are 14 different modules on Advanced East Asian Studies (AEAS), with eight studied in the winter and six in the summer term.
+Semester 2: There are about 18 different modules on Advanced East Asian Studies (AEAS), with ten offered in the winter and eight in the summer term.
 These modules present problem-oriented and discipline-based perspectives on politics and the society or economy of China, Japan and Korea or the entire East Asian region.
-Students are expected to select two AEAS and one elective module after which they submit their choice to their advisor for approval.
+Students are expected to select two AEAS and one elective module after an individual mentoring session with the coordinator or their academic advisor.